MachineLemonade/docs/v0.8/cli-installation-windows-10.md

 Run: `echo "export DOCKER_HOST=tcp://0.0.0.0:2375" >> ~/.bashrc && source ~/.bashrc` to add a new line to your bashrc file pointing the docker host to your exposed  daemon and re-source your bashrc file.

 ### Step 5.
-Custom mount points
+Custom Mount Points

 To ensure docker can properly mount volumes, we need to create custom mount paths that work in the WSL instance.

-**Note:** The process differs depending on the version of Windows 10 you're running.
-In our case we're running build 1709.
-See the full guide for more details about later builds).
+This process differs depending on the version of Windows 10 you're running.
+In our case, we're running build 1709.

 First, create a new mount point directory: